shaovoon/cpp_show_callstack/README.md

 }
 ```

 The call stack output is as follows.
-Make sure to put the executable’s pdb file in the same folder to get function names in the output.
+Make sure to put the executable’s pdb file in the same folder to get function names, filenames and line numbers in the output.

 ```
 Cpp23CallStack!inner+0x3A, D:\GitHub\cpp_show_callstack\Cpp23CallStack\Cpp23CallStack.cpp(11)